 You can find out how here.

 Your other alternative is to look for a drive that is already in a format your Mac can read and write to.
 But then of course that will usually cost you more money.
-And you’ll loose out on using this great entry level drive.
+And you’ll loose out on using this great bargain priced drive.